Antenna Plots

 Contains a list of 360 entries for the Azimuth pattern starting at 0˚ (Maximum antenna gain) set as 0dB, with the gain relative to this direction (in -ve dB's) entered at 1˚ increments.

-Version 2 A listing of 541 entries - first the 360 Azimuth relative gain values as Version1 above, followed by relative Elevation values from +90˚ to -90˚.
+A listing of 541 entries - first the 360 Azimuth relative gain values as Version1 above, followed by relative Elevation values from +90˚ to -90˚.
 This version produced an Azimuth+Elevation plot with simulated values for reverse elevation angles.

 Version 3

-The new updated version of the above spreadsheet is one named '3D-360 degree antenna plot accepting phased verticals'.
-This sheet accepts actual antenna gain data and also generates patterns where the maximum Elevation gain lies below 0° - in this case the actual 0° gain has to be entered as the Azimuth gain for all angles to generate the *.ant file.
+Following the addition of full 360˚ 3D antenna patterns, I have now produced a new updated version 2 of a 3D spreadsheet named '3D-360 degree antenna plot accepting phased verticals'.
+This sheet accepts actual antenna gain data and also generates patterns where the maximum Elevation gain can lie below 0° elevation - in this case the actual 0° gain has to be entered as the Azimuth gain for all angles to generate the ***.ant file.

 The datasheet Azimuth antenna gain entries should be entered into the Green data area - with the corresponding Green chart showing the pattern entered.